 Despite being one of BMW’s less expensive models, the new 2 Series MPV has the brand’s latest infotainment system – being the first BMW with an engine to feature this tech, as it’s previously only featured on the BMW iX and BMW i4.
 It looks very glossy, with two large screens curved towards the driver, and you’ll notice that the centre console is a lot less cluttered than in the old car.

 The rear seats individually slide and fold, which makes the 2 Series Active Tourer a little more versatile than the Mercedes B-Class, its closest rival.
 Another option is the seven-seat Volkswagen Touran, but there won’t be a seven-seat BMW 2 Series Gran Tourer this time around.
 The stretched Gran Tourer perhaps pushed the BMW badge too far, so buyers looking for seven seats may have to pick a Mercedes GLB or something like a Skoda Kodiaq.

 If you decide the 2 Series Active Tourer is the car for you, there are three trim levels to pick from.
 Sport starts the range, with sat nav, LED headlights and a reversing camera.
 Luxury and M Sport lines should give you an idea of each one’s focus, and the latter features bigger wheels and adaptive suspension.

 UK buyers especially love the M Sport trim for its racy looks, but that doesn’t translate to a people carrier that’s as fun to drive as a sports car.
 The 2 Series Active Tourer prioritises space over driving thrills, as it should, and the steering is very light.

 It can be quick off-the-line, though.
 Even the lowest-powered petrol, badged 220i, reaches 0-62mph in around eight seconds, and above that is a more powerful 223i petrol and two high-output plug-in hybrid models.
-There’s also a 218d diesel that may suit if you’ll be putting a lot of miles on the car.
-Besides the hybrids, the diesel is the most economical, with up to 57.6mpg possible.
-The 220i petrol returns around 10mpg less, but is cheaper to buy in the first place.
+Before it was discontinued in 2023, there was also a diesel model available, the 218d, which returned fuel economy of 57.6mpg.
+The 220i petrol returns around 10mpg less.